Jharopa/graph-theory-project/README.md

 It is important to highlight that the input string can have multiple instances of itself in multiple states at any given time(Hence the 'Non-Deterministic'), with the `ε` symbol transitions being followed as soon as the state with these transitions have been entered.
 An instance of the string in a given state will no longer be followed if there is no way for the current string to transition to another state

 The input string's characters are completly run through and the string is siad to have 'matched' the NFA, and the regular expression it has been constructed from, if when all string characters have been iterated over at least one instance of the string is in the NFA's accept state.
 In this programs implementation the function `match` will return `True` if this condition is met and `False` otherwise.

+### File Searching Algorithm
+A comparatively simple algorithm, takes a regular expression and file name string as input, builds a NFA from the regular expression, then opens the file with the name provided and reads in the file line by line.
+Each line is passed to the NFA's matching function and then displayed to the CLI if matching function returns `True`, otherwise it is not displayed.

 ## Awnsers